 Canada is a country that has always welcomed immigrants with open arms and is perhaps the best country for student immigration.
 It has an immigration-friendly work permit program along with a Post-Graduation Work Permit Program.
 These facilities are ideal for international students who want to study and work abroad.
 Under these programs, a student can obtain a work permit of up to 3 years, depending on the duration of their course.

 Once a student lands a job, it becomes easier for him or her to apply for permanent residence after six months.
 Canada has a quality education system and highly renowned universities.
 Moreover, students get extra eligibility points for permanent residence if they have studied in Canada for more than a year.

 Australia has been ranked as one of the best countries for higher education.
 However, the country is also a hub for student migration.
 Though Australian universities have high tuition fees, it is one of the top destinations for availing immigration.

 Australia changed its post-study visa policy in 2013.
 Since then, it has had an influx of immigrants from different parts of the world, especially South Asia.
-Australia’s high standard of living, its diverse and vibrant society, and a quality education system make it one of the best countries for immigration.

-This picturesque country is without a doubt one of the best countries for studying abroad.
-Germany has several programs and degrees which offer free education for international students, regardless of their nationality.
-However, international students have to take care of the high-living costs to stay in the country.
-They can work for as many as 90 days a year without a work permit

-Second capture | Canada is a country that has always welcomed immigrants with open arms and is perhaps the best country for student immigration.
-It has an immigration-friendly work permit program along with a Post-Graduation Work Permit Program.
-These facilities are ideal for international students who want to study and work abroad.
-Under these programs, a student can obtain a work permit of up to 3 years, depending on the duration of their course.

-Once a student lands a job, it becomes easier for him or her to apply for permanent residence after six months.
-Canada has a quality education system and highly renowned universities.
-Moreover, students get extra eligibility points for permanent residence if they have studied in Canada for more than a year.

-Australia has been ranked as one of the best countries for higher education.
-However, the country is also a hub for student migration.
-Though Australian universities have high tuition fees, it is one of the top destinations for availing immigration.

-Australia changed its post-study visa policy in 2013.
-Since then, it has had an influx of immigrants from different parts of the world, especially South Asia.
-Australia’s high standard of living, its diverse and vibrant society, and a quality education system make it one of the best countries for immigration.
+Australia’s high standard of living, its diverse and vibrant society, and its quality education system make it one of the best countries for immigration.

 This picturesque country is without a doubt one of the best countries for studying abroad.
 Germany has several programs and degrees which offer free education for international students, regardless of their nationality.
 However, international students have to take care of the high-living costs to stay in the country.
 They can work for as many as 90 days a year without a work permit